How to Deduct Rental Property Expenses for Your Business in Belgium

 Generally, deductions for a home office are based on the percentage of your home devoted to business use.
 So, if you use one or more rooms in your house or apartment for conducting your professional activity, you need to figure out the percentage this represents compared to the total square meterage of your home.
 The surface area of your property is relevant for this.

-For example, if your office takes up 20% of your living space, you can deduct the rent and any related expenses (e.g. utilities, insurances, taxes, etc.) for the same 20%.
+For example, if your office takes up 20% of your total living space, you can deduct the rent and any related expenses (e.g. utilities, insurances, taxes, etc.) for the same 20%.
 There is no maximum or minimum percentage that you can claim, but it should always be realistic.
-Everything depends on the factual circumstances, but a business use percentage of around 25% is quite common.
+Everything depends on the factual circumstances, but a business use percentage of around 25% of a residential property is quite common.
 If you also have in-person meetings with clients or customers in your home, this could justify a higher deduction.

 An important element to consider is whether the rental agreement itself allows a business use of the property.
 In Belgium, the landlord is normally taxed on the ‘cadastral income’ (CI), not on the actual rental income, which means less income tax to pay.
 However, if (part of) the property is rented out for business use, the landlord is taxed on the actual rent received instead.
 To avoid this, rental agreements often include a clause that the property must not be used professionally.
 In that case you will not be able to deduct the rent as a business expense.